nadavushka-dev/goroutines/README.md

 ### Explenation:
 Our burger shop can do only 3 things (but we do it well(-done?))
-- makeBuger
+- make a burger
-- makeChips
+- make chips
-- makeDrink
+- make a drink

 Each function takes some time (differ between functions).